aarnavpi8/build-battle/README.md

 3. **Playing:** The host starts the game.
 Vote on a theme, draw it on the pixel grid before the timer ends, then rate each other's drawings 1-5.
 4. **Results:** After all drawings are rated, a leaderboard ranks every player by total score.

-## Configuration

-Phase durations are defined in `GameEngineService` (theme vote 15s, drawing 120s, 10s per drawing during art voting).
-Lower them while testing.
-If you change the data model, clear the `rooms` and `drawings` collections in MongoDB.